inclusive-design/website-cities/content/hackathon/prd/augmented-reality-park-feedback.md

 ## Use cases

-1. This pavement is broken.
+1. The pavement is broken.
 User can pull out a phone with this AR app to see who the responsible agency is and make a call or text to report it.
 1. There is construction in the park.
 Someone who is blind or partially sighted is walking down a path and encounters the construction.
 They pull out their phone and hold it up; they hear a message about who is in charge of the construction and a question about if they want to report it being inaccessible.
 They make the call and then go about their day.
 If they want to request additional help, there’s also an option for that.

 ## This prototype must include